 \subsection{Observed Data Likelihood}

-We use all available data and do not delete individuals with unobserved risk factors at some exams.
-Let $\mathcal{B}$ be a vector of all parameters (including random effects) in the model.
-The complete data likelihood at exam $j$th is
+We use all available data and do not delete individuals with missing risk factors at some exams.
+We define \(\mathcal{B} = (\mathcal{B}_1, \mathcal{B}_2)\), where \(\mathcal{B}_1\) denotes the set of fixed (population-level) parameters, including regression coefficients, spline weights, and variance components, and \(\mathcal{B}_2\) represents subject- and cohort-specific random effects.
+A full list of the parameters included in \(\mathcal{B}\) is provided in Supplementary Materials~\ref{supp:Specification_of}.
+We define \(\mathcal{L} = \{1, \dots, L\}\) as the full set of common risk factors across all individuals.
+For each individual \(i\), \(\mathcal{L}_{\text{tot}}\) denotes the subset of risk factors that are measured at least once across all visits, and \(\mathcal{L}_{\text{obs}} \subseteq \mathcal{L}_{\text{tot}}\) denotes the subset measured at a given exam.
+The complete data likelihood for participant $i$ at the $j$th exam is

-where $L_{tot}$ includes observed and unobserved risk factors.
-Under ignorable missingness (MAR), we can integrate out missing risk factors for $i$th individual.
-Therefore, conditional on $\mathcal{B}$, the observed data likelihood is